 Most students make the investment in higher education because they want a better chance to land a good career and higher earnings.
 But as they enter the labor market, some graduates earn far more than others.
 This report sheds light on the postsecondary earnings of recent graduates and completers from Florida’s public postsecondary educational institutions.

 As Purdue and other schools get set to offer income share agreements (ISAs), these new programs could put students in a sticky situation.
 If they don’t understand the tradeoffs of loans versus ISAs, students could end up replacing their federal loans with much more expensive ISAs.
-AIR scholar Audrey Peek explains that, to prevent students from losing out on less expensive forms of credit, financial aid officers will need to help students find an ISA that’s just right for them.
+AIR researcher Audrey Peek explains that, to prevent students from losing out on less expensive forms of credit, financial aid officers will need to help students find an ISA that’s just right for them.

 Many students rely on student loans as a way of covering college expenses and for many, loan repayments exceed their ability to repay, leading to financial distress or default.
 Income share agreements are an income-driven college financing option in which an investor provides a student with the funds required to pay for college and, in return, the student promises to pay a percentage of their income for a number of years after leaving school.
 This series of briefs aims to develop a better understanding of how, and for whom, income share agreements may work.